All information in this blog post is correct as of the publishing date, 31.05.17.

 Linda Firth, blog owner at Love My Vouchers, recommends the Tasty Walks collection.
 She says, “My husband is an avid art enthusiast and walker, and it was with this in mind that we decided to explore Guernsey on foot.
-The Tasty Walks collection worked well for us, giving us the chance to take in some spectacular views, including Moulin Huet, the beautiful, rugged bay made famous by Renoir in his series of paintings.
+The Walking Routes collection worked well for us, giving us the chance to take in some spectacular views, including Moulin Huet, the beautiful, rugged bay made famous by Renoir in his series of paintings.

 “The walks also meant that I could indulge in gastronomic pleasures along the way, as they incorporate some of the best of the island’s restaurants into their routes.
 I must admit, I was more interested in eating my way round Guernsey, while my husband wore in his new hiking boots, but I did put foot to trail on several occasions.

 “My favourite was Tasty Walk 1, which takes in the bomb sites and Victoria Tower, the place that provided Victor Hugo with a secluded spot for his clandestine meetings with his mistress Juliette Drouet.